-My good friend Greetje from No Fear of Fashion made me aware of the importance to use the actual link to the post instead of the link to the blog.
+My friend Greetje from No Fear of Fashion made me aware of the importance to use the actual link to the post instead of the link to the blog.
 Here is why it is so important and how to do it best.
 Every blogger who writes a post notifies their lovely readers using social media.
 For the convenience of the readers they insert the link to the blog.
 Well if the frequency of posts is low, and the reader is frequently online, this arrangement works just fine.
 However, in the opposite case, the reader may have to click thru various posts because the blogger has already posted five or more new posts while the reader was offline for a couple of days.

 While for certain very specialized blogs, for instance fashion and beauty blogs, skipping thru various posts may be enjoyable and not annoying (but still it could be), it may not be so on blogs that cover a variety of things like parenting blogs, cooking blogs, or product review blogs.